Jack Sparrow: Characterization

-According to screenwriters Ted Elliott and Terry Rossio, Sparrow is a trickster who uses wit and deceit to attain his goals, preferring to end disputes verbally instead of by force.
+According to screenwriters Ted Elliott and Terry Rossio, Sparrow is a trickster, who uses wit and deceit to attain his goals, preferring to end disputes verbally instead of by force.
 He walks with a slightly drunken swagger and has slurred speech and flailing hand gestures.
 Sparrow is shrewd, calculating, and eccentric.
 He fools Norrington and his crew to set sail on the royal ship Interceptor, which compels the admiration of Lieutenant Groves as he concedes: "That's got to be the best pirate I have ever seen".
-Norrington himself acquiesces to this praise: "So it would seem", in sharp contrast to what he had previously proclaimed: "You are without doubt the worst pirate I have ever heard of".
-In the third film, while he leaves Beckett's ship stranded and makes off, Lieutenant Groves asks him: "Do you think he plans it all out, or just makes it up as he goes along?"
+Norrington himself acquiesces to this praise: "So it would seem", in sharp contrast to his earlier assertion: "You are without doubt the worst pirate I have ever heard of".
+In the third film, while Sparrow leaves Beckett's ship stranded and makes off, Lieutenant Groves asks: "Do you think he plans it all out, or just makes it up as he goes along?"
+Jack also tricks Blackbeard into saving his daughter by switching the two chalices required to use the fountain of youth.

-Though a skilled swordsman, Sparrow prefers to use his superior intelligence during combat, exploiting his environment to turn the tables on his foes, reasoning "Why fight when you can negotiate?"
-He uses strategies of non-violent negotiation and turning his enemies against each other.
-He invokes parleys and tempts his enemies away from their murderous intentions, encouraging them to see the bigger picture, as he does when he persuades Barbossa to delay returning to mortal form so he can battle the Royal Navy.
+Though a skilled swordsman, Sparrow prefers to use his superior intelligence during combat, exploiting his environment to turn the tables on his foes, reasoning "Why fight when you can negotiate?" and using non-violent negotiation to turn his enemies against each other.
+He invokes parleys and tempts his enemies away from their murderous intentions, encouraging them to see the bigger picture, as when he persuades Barbossa to delay returning to mortal form so he can battle the Royal Navy.
 He often uses complex wordplay and vocabulary to confound his enemies, and it is suggested that his pacifism may be one reason Barbossa and the crew of the Black Pearl mutinied.